bellamkonda-manideep-cyber/red-team-roadmap/README.md

-# 🚩 My Roadmap to Become a Red Teamer
+# 🚩 Roadmap to Become a Red Teamer

 **Short description:** A personal, step-by-step roadmap and study log that documents my journey from fundamentals to professional red teaming.
 This repo contains study notes, labs, write-ups, CTF solutions, and a progress tracker.